TremblingMoeNew/DodocoTales-docs/docs/en-us/wish-log-formats/universal-format/uigf-standard.md

 ### Id

 *Genshin Impact*'s wish log item contains a special field `id`.
-This field was added after the Version 1.3 of the game.
+This field was added since the Version 1.3 of the game.

 So, **the items logged before that** would not have the corresponding `id` without a special compatibility modification.